XiekangZhang/try_flutter/README.md

 Ionic is only based on JavaScript and is WebView-hosted Web Apps.

 ## The Container()
-Container contains child = content, Padding, Border and Margin
+Container contains child = content, Padding, Border and Margin --> can be used for designiation of width or length